 Photo by Karolina Grabowska from Pexels

-I hope you can see why I find this crossroads of human desire and human communication so juicy.
+I hope you this brief explanation and set of examples conveys why I find the rossroads of human desire and human communication so meaningful.